-In addition, as part of the National Flood Risk Management Policy, the OPW developed the www.floodmaps.ie web based data set, which contains information concerning historical flood data and displays related mapped information and provides tools to search for and display information about selected flood events.
-(A summary report from this website for the Sallins Local Area Plan is reproduced in the Appendices).
+As part of the National Flood Risk Management Policy, the OPW developed the www.floodmaps.ie web based data set, which contains information concerning historical flood data and displays related mapped information and provides tools to search for and display information about selected flood events.
+(A summary report from this website for Clane Local Area Plan is reproduced in the Appendices).